arvidsson-kaller/parallel-programming-tdde65/project/readme.md

 MPI_Comm_rank(GRID_COMM_MPI, &my_rank);
 ```
 Each process generates `TOTAL_PARTICLES/processes` amount of random particles.
 Particles are stored in `std::vector` (faster than `std::forward_list`, see discussion).
 At the end of one timestamp iteration, we check which particles are outside of the process' cell.
-If it has a neighbor who could recive them, we remove the particles from our particle list and send them to our neighbour.
+If it has a neighbor who could receive them, we remove the particles from our particle list and send them to our neighbor.
 ```cpp
 unsigned send_up_size = 0, send_left_size = 0, send_right_size = 0, send_down_size = 0;